grnet/kamaki/docs/setup.rst

 * astakos.cli <UI command specifications for Astakos authentication service>
     a special package that is used to load astakos-related commands to kamaki UIs.
 Don't touch this unless you know what you are doing.

+Hidden features
+^^^^^^^^^^^^^^^

+Since version 0.6.1 kamaki contains a test suite for the kamaki.clients API.
+The test suite can be activated with the following option on the configuration file:

+[test]
+cli=test_cli

+After that, users can run "kamaki test" commands to unittest the prepackaged client APIs.
+Unittests are still experimental and there is a high probability of false alarms due to some of the expected values being hard-coded in the testing code.